williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 ### Contradicts Many-Worlds

-The Many-Worlds interpretation suggests there is no collapse at all—the universe just branches.
+The Many-Worlds interpretation suggests there is no collapse at all the universe just branches.
 If Many-Worlds is correct (and many physicists think it is), then consciousness-collapse theory is simply wrong.

 **You can't have both.
 Either there's collapse, or there isn't.**